arneBersch/Zoeglfrex/docs/quick_start_guide.md

 ## The User Interface
 On the right side of the Zöglfrex window, you can see the **Inspector**.
 This is where we can see all our items.
-However, because there are no items recorded yet, it should be empty.
+However, because there are no items added yet, it should be empty.

 The left column of the window consists of the **Cuelist View** and the **Terminal**.
 In the Cuelist View, we can step through our Cues using the GO and GO BACK buttons.